girishsukukumar/FreeRTOSexamples/MemoryManagement/README.md

  "Logo Title Text 1")
  #### After creating two tasks

 ### 4.2 Heap_2
+Heap_2.c works by subdividing an array that is dimensioned by configTOTAL_HEAP_SIZE.
+It uses a best fit algorithm to allocate memory it allows freering of memory .
+Again, the array is statically declared, so will make the application appear to consume a lot of RAM, even before any memory from the array has been assigned.
+This model is discoutinued at is used only for backward compatability.

 ### 4.3 Heap_3
 ### 4.4 Heap_4
 ### 4.5 Heap_5